-PNW Loam Seatpost, 31.6mm dia 170mm Travel
+PNW Loam 31.6mm dia 170mm Travel Seatpost

-With toolless travel adjustment the PNW Loam seatpost allows riders maximum travel no matter inseam length or frame geometry.
+With tool-less travel adjustment the PNW Loam seatpost allows riders maximum travel no matter inseam length or frame geometry.

 PNW Loam seatposts are easily adjustable decreasing travel up to 30mm in 5mm increments.